Floi8 — From Fragmented to Unified Execution

 Context

-Formulatrix builds lab instruments used by Roche, MIT, and Biogen — but before any machine ships, it has to pass a validation process.
-That process ran on 3 disconnected tools, took 9 hours per cycle, and depended entirely on whoever happened to be running it that day.
+Formulatrix builds lab instruments used by Roche, Genentech, and MIT, but before any machine ships, it has to pass a validation process.
+That process ran on 3 disconnected tools, took 7 hours per cycle, and depended entirely on whoever happened to be running it that day.

 THE PROBLEM